jan-swiecki/node-hotload/README.md

 }
 ```

-So after hot reload `lib` object can still be used.
+So after hot reloading `lib.js` the `lib` object can still be used.
 You don't need to use callback method to replace your references at all, it just works.

 ### Additional information

-Hotload will look out for imported object's methods `hlInit` and `hlUnload`.
+Hotload will look out for imported object's methods `hlInit` and `hlUnload` and execute then during start/shutdown of that module.
 E.g.:

 ```javascript
 module.exports = {